-Australian Government Department of Agriculture and Water Resources 2017, Draft review of biosecurity import requirements for Tahitian limes from the Cook Islands, Niue, Samoa, Tonga and Vanuatu.
+Australian Government Department of Agriculture and Water Resources 2018, Final report for the review of biosecurity import requirements for Tahitian limes from the Cook Islands, Niue, Samoa, Tonga and Vanuatu.
 Department of Agriculture and Water Resources, Canberra.

 This publication is available at agriculture.gov.au.